reinhart1010/nix/docs/en/linux/trash.md

 ---
 # trash

-A CLI for managing the trashcan / recycling bin.
+A CLI for managing the trashcan/recycling bin.
 More information: <https://github.com/andreafrancia/trash-cli>.

 - Delete a file and send it to the trash: